Encouraging Creative Thinking

 Many teachers and testing companies assume that tests, in order to be scored reliably, have to ask questions with only one correct answer.
 Not so.
 Of course essay tests can ask open questions, but they require more time to read and evaluate.
 Computer scoring is difficult.
 What if our tests would be written to expect multiple correct answers?
 What if we gave more credit for those who answered with the most innovative and unique correct answers?
 What if our tests would ask for the opposites of the correct answers?
 How would education change if we tested in ways that draw out many and original answers rather then certain single expected answers?

-Writing tests for art class and tests to foster learning how to think better.
+Also see: Writing tests for art class and tests to foster learning how to think better.

 EXAMPLE QUESTIONS

 The examples below are open questions intended to encourage creative thinking for an art room.
 Other classroom teachers can post similar appropriate questions in their classrooms.
 Age appropriate open questions written by the teacher should be posted and frequently updated.
-Questions help students and teachers overcome the routine inertia of activities and habits of work that disappoint the teacher and no longer challenge the students.
+Questions help students and teachers overcome the boredom of routine inertia of activities and habits of work that disappoint the teacher and no longer challenge the students.
 Including the same questions on a test will emphasize the importance of the questions.

 These examples are only a start.
 No yes/no questions are used.
 There are no questions in these examples that have only one correct answer.